RTomori/skills-github-pages/index.md

 ---
-title: Welcome to my blog!
+Blog: Welcome to my blog!
 ---
+### Synopsis
+This is the synopsis of this page.